Study and Work in Italy – All You Need to Know

 Stay Permits for Non-EU Students

 For you to be permitted to arrive in Italy, you must have your student visa.
-With this, you can apply for your stay permit which is for study purposes.
-Ensure this is carried out within your eight days of arrival to the country.
+With this, you can apply for your stay permit, which is for study purposes.
+Ensure this is carried out within your eight days of arrival in the country.
 If you do not have a stay permit in Italy and mistakenly leave the country, you may not be permitted to return to Italy.

 To get your stay permit, you have to visit the local police station (Questura) closest to your residence.
-Furthermore, you will need the following in order to apply for you Italian town or city residence:
+Furthermore, you will need the following in order to apply for your Italian town or city residence:

 • A valid passport with an Italian study visa